SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 Some issues were critical while some had a low impact on the system but it is important to reduce the number of abnormalities the system has as much as we can even if no system is 100% bug-free

-Below are links to illustrations/screenshots of some bugs;
+Below are illustrations/screenshots of some bugs;

 -Typographical Error